trevorbaughn/.dotfiles/README.md

 At the bottom right, hit apply and close out of the application.

 Open `Qt5 Settings` using `Super+D` to open `wofi`.
-Select `kvantum-dark` under Style, `GTK2` under "Standard dialogs", and `darker` under "Color scheme"
+Select `kvantum-dark` under Style, `GTK2` under "Standard dialogs", and `darker` under "Color scheme".